MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

 az config param-persist show
 ```

-## Compare persisted parameters and global variables
+## Persisted parameter and global variable comparison

-There are two Azure CLI commands that can be used to default parameter values: **az config** and **az config param-persist**.
-Use the **az config** command to specify _global variables_ such as group, location, or web.
+There are two Azure CLI commands that can be used to default parameter values: **az configure** and **az config param-persist**.
+Use the **az configure** command to specify _global variables_ such as group, location, or web.
 Use **az param-persist** to specify _local default values_ unique to your workload.
 Stored values are used by the CLI in place of required arguments.

 > [!Important]
 > Persisted parameters override global context values.